SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/gettingstarted.md

     print 10 - i
     i = i - 1
 ```
-This will mean that the loop will stop running as long as `i` is less that 0.
+This will mean that the loop will stop running once `i` is less that 0.
 Now if you run your program, it should countdown from 10 to 1.
-But it is still too fast to be an actual countdown, so to fix this we need to add a library.
+But it is still too fast to be an actual countdown, so to fix this, we need to add a library.

 ## Step 6: Libraries

 What are libraries?
-Well if you think about methods like a tool, then a library is like a toolbox.
+Well if you think about methods as a tool, then a library is like a toolbox.
 A library is essentially where many methods are stored and can be called by your code to perform different tasks.
 To add a library to your code, you first need to `import` it.
 The library we are going to use is called the time library.
 We can get this library by adding `import time` to the very top of our program.
 Once this is done we are going to use the `Sleep` method from this library.
 What this library does is it waits or "sleeps" for the amount of time you tell it to.
 We can add the sleep method to our code in the `while` loop by writing `time.Sleep(1)` which is pretty much telling our code "from the `time` library, use the `Sleep` method and tell it to wait 1 second."
 After this has been added to your code, it should look like this:
 ```python
 i = 10
 while True: